Gldywn/crlset.js/README.md

 A [CRLSet](https://www.chromium.org/Home/chromium-security/crlsets/) is a collection of certificate revocation information aggregated by Google and used in Chrome to quickly identify and block revoked certificates.
 Unlike traditional Certificate Revocation Lists (CRLs) or the Online Certificate Status Protocol (OCSP), which can be slow and unreliable, CRLSets provide a fast and efficient mechanism for checking the revocation status of a certificate.

 This library handles the process of fetching the latest CRLSet from Google's Omaha proxy, verifies its signature to ensure its integrity, parses it, and makes it available for revocation checks.
-It is designed to be embedded in HTTPS agents or TLS validation flows to reject revoked certificates without relying on traditional revocation mechanisms.
+It is designed for easy embedding in HTTPS agents or TLS validation flows.
+While it offers a simple one-line function for most use cases, it also exports its core components for more advanced, custom implementations.

 ## Installation